 Conclusions

 Studies calculating TP using stable isotopes have used 10 major groups of baselines and 8 different methods (Kjeldgaard et al. 2021).
 More work on standardizing procedures will reduce variation in choices of baselines and methodology that complicates across-system syntheses of TP.
 Kjeldgaard et al. (2021) recommended that the first decision when calculating TP should be the selection of an appropriate baseline.
-The 4 criteria proposed by (Kristensen et al. 2016) combined with our adjustments (i.e., assessments along geographic not just land-use gradeints, and evaluation of fish consumption using stomach contents) present a promising standardized approach for selecting suitable baseline.
-Using this approach, we found evidence that the taxonomic group Simuliidae (Filterers) may be an adequate baseline for temperate streams where sufficiently distributed and long-lived macroinvertebrates are absent.
+The four criteria proposed by (Kristensen et al. 2016) combined with our adjustments (i.e., assessments along geographic not just land-use gradients, and evaluation of fish diet composition using stomach contents) present a promising standardized approach for selecting a suitable baseline.
+Using this approach, we found evidence that the taxonomic group Simuliidae (Filterers) may be an adequate baseline for temperate streams where other macroinvertebrate baseline candidates are not widely distributed.
 Additional studies in other regions are needed to further validate the use of this approach.

 Acknowledgements